AngleProtocol/angle-docs/concepts/standard-liquidity-providers/faq-slps.md

 They would receive 1000 \(1000/1\) sanUSDC_EUR.

-A few months later, the SLP decide it's time to withdraw USDC from the protocol and the sanRate is now 1.2.
+A few months later, the SLP decides it's time to withdraw USDC from the protocol and the sanRate is now 1.2.

 - The SLP sanUSDC_EUR are now worth 1200 USDC \(1000 \* 1.2\)
 - They could withdraw their 1200 USDC, which would redeem all sanUSDC_EUR